 A lungo at Starbucks is 1.5 ounces.
 It has about 75 mg of caffeine, which is the same amount as an 8-ounce cup of drip coffee or a 20-ounce bottle of soda.
 You can ask for a small espresso in a cup of water if you want to avoid caffeine.

 The answer to the question “what is a long shot espresso” is: an espresso with double the amount of water.
 This espresso comes with various cultural heritage and terms to describe it across the world.
-If you have an insatiable espresso craving, we suggest you try coffee lungo as it is larger and more caffeinated.
+If you have an insatiable espresso craving, I suggest you try coffee lungo as it is larger and more caffeinated.